Kay Coles James

-Kay Coles James (born June 1, 1949) is an American public official who has served as secretary of the Commonwealth of Virginia since January 2022, and as the director for the United States Office of Personnel Management under President George W. Bush from 2001 to 2005.
-Previous to the OPM appointment, she served as Virginia Secretary of Health and Human Resources under then-Governor George Allen and was the dean of Regent University's government school.
+Kay Coles James (born June 1, 1949) is an American public official who served as secretary of the Commonwealth of Virginia from January 2022 to August 2023, and as the director for the United States Office of Personnel Management under President George W. Bush from 2001 to 2005.
+Previous to the OPM appointment, she served as Virginia secretary of health and human resources under then-Governor George Allen and was the dean of Regent University's government school.
 She is the president and founder of the Gloucester Institute, a leadership training center for young African Americans.

-On December 19, 2017, she was named president of the Heritage Foundation, an influential conservative think tank.
+On December 19, 2017, she was named president of The Heritage Foundation, a conservative think tank.
 She is the first African-American and the first woman to hold that position.
-On March 22, 2021, she announced she was resigning as President.
+On March 22, 2021, she announced she was resigning from the foundation.

 Early life and education

-James' mother was on government welfare for at least some of James' youth.
-She was raised in the inner city of Richmond, Virginia.

-James attended John Marshall High School in Richmond, Virginia.
-A graduate of Hampton University, James is the recipient of numerous honorary degrees, most recently the Doctor of Laws Degree from Pepperdine University.
-James is the recipient the University of Virginia's Publius Award for Public Service, and the Spirit of Democracy Award for Public Policy Leadership from the National Coalition on Black Civic Participation.